Hemorrhagic Stroke in Emergency Medicine Medication

 Class Summary

 Vitamin K is used to promote the formation of clotting factors.
 Phytonadione can overcome the competitive block produced by warfarin and other related anticoagulants.
+A fresh frozen plasma (FFP) infusion followed by oral vitamin K should be given without delay in the emergency department to manage warfarin-related intracranial hemorrhage.

 Phytonadione can overcome the competitive block produced by warfarin and other related anticoagulants.
-Vitamin K-3 (menadione) is not effective for this purpose.
+Vitamin K3 (menadione) is not effective for this purpose.
 There is a delay of the clinical effect for several hours while liver synthesis of the clotting factors is initiated and plasma levels of clotting factors II, VII, IX, and X are gradually restored.

-Blood products
+Blood Components

 Class Summary